-A 1 January 2018, the Bank has initially applied IFRS 9 Financial Instruments, which replaces IAS 39 Financial Instruments: Recognition and Measurement.
+At 1 January 2018, the Group has initially applied IFRS 9 Financial Instruments, which replaces the guidance in IAS 39 Financial Instruments: Recognition and Measurement.

-Impact of adoption of IFRS 9 'Financial instruments' - Classification and measurement
+Impact of adoption of IFRS 9 Financial instruments - Classification and measurement

-The following table shows the original measurement categories in accordance with IAS 39 and the new measurement categories under IFRS 9 for the Bank's financial assets and financial liabilities as at 1 January 2018, and summarises the impact of adopting IFRS 9 on the unconsolidated statement of financial position and retained earnings.
+The following table shows the original measurement categories in accordance with IAS 39 and the new measurement categories under IFRS 9 for the Group's financial assets and financial liabilities as at 1 January 2018, and summarises the impact of adopting IFRS 9 on the consolidated statement of financial position and retained earnings.